-- The chart opposite shows that in 2018/19; approximately 223 thousand females and 199 thousand males in Northern Ireland reported having a disability (12% and 11% of the population respectively).
-The disability prevalence estimates by gender have risen over time. - The means of identifying disabled people within the FRS has changed over time.
+- The chart opposite shows that in 2019/20; approximately 209 thousand females and 194 thousand males in Northern Ireland reported having a disability (22% and 21% of the population respectively).
+The number of people with a disability has risen over time for both males and females. - The means of identifying disabled people within the FRS has changed over time.
 From 2002/03, statistics are based on responses to questions about barriers across a number of areas of life.
 Figures for 2002/03 & 2003/04 (not illustrated here) are based on those reporting barriers across eight areas of life and figures from 2004/05 onwards are based on those reporting barriers across nine areas of life.
-From 2012/13 disabled people are identified as those who report any physical or mental health condition(s) or illness(es) that last or are expected to last 12 months or more and which limit their ability to carry out day-to-day activities.
-Change in definition is marked by dashed line on the chart opposite. - See Supplementary Table S5.3 for full data.
+From 2012/13 disabled people are identified as those who report any physical or mental health condition(s) or illness(es) that last or are expected to last 12 months or more and which limit their ability to carry out day-to-day activities. - See Supplementary Table S5.3 for full data.

-Carers

-One fifth of informal carers provided care for 50 hours or more per week
+Carers Almost one quarter of adult informal carers provided care for 50 hours or more per week

-Percentage of people providing informal care by age group, 2008/09 to 2018/19, Northern Ireland
+Percentage of people providing informal care by age group, 2009/10 to 2019/20, Northern Ireland

-Hours of care provided by adult informal carers per week, 2018/19 Northern Ireland
+Hours of care provided by adult informal carers per week, 2019/20 Northern Ireland

-• Many people provide informal care to others.
-In 2018/19, 9% of the population were informal carers.
-This breaks down as 12% of working age adults and 10% of State Pension age adults.
-The chart (above left) shows that the percentage of carers by age has remained broadly stable over time.

-- The chart (above right) shows that one fifth (21%) of adult carers care for 50 or more hours per week. - See Table 5.1 (above left) and Supplementary Table S5.6 (above right) for full data.
+- Many people provide informal care to others.
+In 2019/20, 7% of the population (including children) were informal carers.
+This includes 9% of working age adults and 10% of State Pension age adults.
+The chart (above left) shows the percentage of carers by age is approximately the same in 2019/20 as it was in 2009/10. - The chart (above right) shows that almost a quarter (23%) of adult carers care for 50 or more hours per week. - See Table 5.1 (above left) and Supplementary Table S5.6 (above right) for full data.

-Approximately one quarter of adult informal carers were full-time employees and 20% were retired Adult informal carers by employment status, 2018/19 Northern Ireland
+Approximately a third of adult informal carers were full-time employees and 22% were retired Adult informal carers by employment status, 2019/20 Northern Ireland

-The chart opposite shows that many carers balance their caring responsibilities with paid work.
-However, it also shows that carers are more likely to be economically inactive due to sickness/disability or other reasons than the general adult population overall.

-- Of all adult carers 'full-time employee' was the largest group (26% in 2018/19). - The next largest groups were those who were retired (20%), other inactive (20%), and those who were themselves permanently sick/disabled (14%). - In 2018/19, 70% of adult carers in employment worked full time while 30% worked part time. - All analysis in this section is based on informal carers in NI only i.e. carers who do not provide help as part of a formal job.
-The terms 'informal carer' and 'carer' are used interchangeably.

-• See Table 5.3 for full data.
+- The chart opposite shows that many carers balance their caring responsibilities with paid work.
+However, it also shows that carers are more likely to be economically inactive due to sickness/disability or other reasons than the general adult population overall. - Of all adult carers 'full-time employee' was the largest group (33% in 2019/20). - The next largest groups were those who were retired (22%), other inactive (18%), and those who were themselves permanently sick/disabled (12%). - In 2019/20, three quarters of adult carers in employment worked full time while one quarter worked part time. - All analysis in this section is based on informal carers only i.e. carers who do not provide help as part of a formal job.
+The terms 'informal carer' and 'carer' are used interchangeably. - See Table 5.3 for full data.

-Full-time and part-time employee categories do not include full/part-time self-employed this year due to sample size issue.
+Full-time and part-time employee categories do not include full/part-time selfemployed this year due to sample size issue.